 - Bats Left, Throws Left

 - Born August 5, 1968 in Seattle, WA USA

-Olerud was the only member of the pitching staff of the Silver Medal-winning Team USA in the 1987 Intercontinental Cup to make the majors - only he obviously made it as a position player.
-Olerud was 2-0 with a save and a 3.94 ERA in the Cup, one of only two US players with a record above .500.
-He allowed 16 hits in 15 innings, struck out 12 and walked 6 in his 6 relief stints, tied for the team lead.
+Olerud was the only member of the pitching staff of the Silver Medal-winning Team USA in the 1987 Intercontinental Cup to make the majors.
+He was 2-0 with a save and a 3.94 ERA in the Cup, one of only two US players with a record above .500.
+Over 15 innings he allowed 16 hits, struck out 12 and walked 6 in his 6 relief stints, tied for the team lead.

 - 2-time AL All-Star (1993 & 2001)

 - 3-time AL Gold Glove Winner (2000, 2002 & 2003)

 - AL OPS Leader (1993)